TS-code-netizen/CVision_Traffic_Signs/README.md

 # Traffic Signs

 ## Summary
-A computer vision project using Convolutional Neural Network (CNN) to recognize and distinguish road signs.
+A project using Convolutional Neural Network (CNN) to recognize and distinguish road signs.
 This project is a short implementation on developing an understanding with the environment using digital images, either stop signs, speed limit signs, yield signs, and more.
 The dataset consists all the labelled road signs images derived from German Traffic Sign Recognition Benchmark (GTSRB) with its link:
 - https://benchmark.ini.rub.de/?section=gtsrb&subsection=news